StrawChannel95/apocalyptic-wonderland.github.io/README.md

 A: Yes.
 This list is appropriate for anyone who wants a robust, hardcore gaming experience.

-Q: ow do I find Uranium Fever's Keybinds?
+Q: How do I find Old Old World's Keybinds?

 A: Press K in the pause menu.